 Description

-This kiosk stands in a highly prominent location in the historic centre of Windsor, surrounded by listed buildings.
-It is situated at the confluence of four roads, directly in front of 55 High Street (Grade II).
-On the opposite side of the street, approximately 25m to the west, stand 1, 2 and 3 High Street (all Grade II).
-To the south, at a distance of approximately 35m, stand 12-16 Park Street, listed at Grade II*.
-25m to the north east of the kiosk is situated the south west gate and lodge to St Alban's Street (Grade II).
-The kiosk has a strong visual relationship with this group of buildings collectively and can be seen simultaneously with at least two of them when viewed from any direction.
+The kiosk occupies a highly prominent location in the historic centre of Windsor, surrounded by a group of listed buildings.
+It stands directly in front of 55 High Street (Grade II), and is near 1, 2 and 3 High Street (all Grade II) across the road.
+Other nearby listed buildings include 12-16 Park Street (Grade II*) and the south-west gate and lodge to St Alban's Street (Grade II).
+It has a strong visual relationship with these buildings, being visible alongside several of them from any direction.

-REASONS FOR DESIGNATION The K6 telephone kiosk in St Alban's Street, Windsor, is designated at Grade II for the following principal reasons: * It has a strong visual relationship with eight listed buildings, four of which are Grade II* * It is a representative example within an urban setting of this important C20 industrial design
+The kiosk is designated at Grade II for its strong visual relationship with eight listed buildings, four of which are Grade II*, and for being a representative example of this important 20th-century industrial design within an urban setting.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.